Allow us to introduce those who have been elected to the CAHA/ACHA Board of Directors:

 Paul Saunders (The Blades): President

-Meet Adam, he is the newest player on the BLADES Hockey team, a member team of the Canadian Adapted Hockey Alliance!
-He is getting used to being on skates for the first time in his life with the help of a Kaye Trainer!
-Thanks to our dedicated coaches, he is gradually gaining stability and soon will be an active participant in our weekly practises, friendly games and tournaments!
+Meet Adam, he is a proud player on the BLADES Hockey team, a member team of the Canadian Adapted Hockey Alliance!
+Since joining the team Adam has made great progress with the assistance of our amazing coaches and the Kaye Trainer device!
 This is just one of the many reasons why I do what I do!

 It was a natural extension and an absolute privilege to be one of the 5 founding members of the Canadian Adaptive Hockey Alliance and we will continue our endeavors to grow this Alliance with teams’ right across this country, with those who believe in total inclusion for those who would not qualify to play conventional hockey.
 Ask any team about the joy and benefit of playing the game where all are included in a safe environment, free from bias or discrimination, and encouraged to play at their individual best.
 I assure you there will be a common thread of response.
 This is not always about winning; it is always about being included, having fun, doing our personal best, respecting others and receiving respect in return.
 Our current board is filled with those who share common goals, who come from a varied background, with varied experience both in the realm of hockey and otherwise.
 There is a wealth of experience and compassion for Exceptional Athletes which we wish to share and make available to future teams, who are giving serious consideration to being aligned with our Mission, our Purpose and our Mandate.

 Welcome to the Canadian Adapted Hockey Alliance, your place in this organization is waiting for you!!